XinweiZhang1998/Code-of-KGNet/README.md

 * Step2: **python Quantify.py** to perform quantification.

 # Citation
-Please cite our work as follows:
+If useful, please cite our work as follows:

 ```
 @ARTICLE{9526766,